-Few resource agencies conduct fish habitat restoration and enhancement on the same scale as the BLM.
+Few resource agencies conduct aquatic habitat protection, restoration and enhancement on the same scale as the BLM.
 The BLM manages among the highest diversity of aquatic ecosystems and habitat throughout the nation.
-Since 2000, the BLM and its partners have improved and average of 250 miles of stream and 2,600 acres of lake and reservoir habitat each year.
-The BLM annually conducts maintenance on about 300 fish habitat projects.
+Since 2000, the BLM and its partners have improved an annual average of 250 miles of stream, 2,600 acres of lakes and reservoirs and conducts maintenance on about 300 fish habitat projects habitat each year.

 Fish and other aquatic organism movement is vitally important to many species.
 Anadromous and other native fish and invertebrates must be able to move to spawning and other seasonal areas to complete critical life-cycle requirements such as reproduction and overwintering.
 In addition, ensuring aquatic habitat connectivity helps maintain population resiliency and gene flow within and among populations.

 As part of the BLM’s efforts to improve and reconnect aquatic habitat, the Fisheries and Aquatic Conservation Program is addressing fish and other organism passage problems that occur at stream culverts associated with the 78,000 miles of roads on BLM-managed lands.
 The agency also works to eliminate passage problems at water diversions, channel head-cuts, and low water stream crossings.